Neotropical Ecology in Ecuador

 In addition to Homestay or Hostel housing, you will also have the opportunity for housing at a Remote Research Location.

-Academic standing of at least 25 credits by departure for UO students.
-Completion of UO BI 213 or 283H or equivalent by the end of spring term 2019, or by approval of faculty leader.
+The academic standing of at least 25 credits by departure for UO students.
+Completion of UO BI 213 or 283H or equivalent by the end of spring term, or by approval of faculty leader.
 This program involves some significant hiking and outdoor activity, students should be in good physical condition to participate.

 |Term||Year||Priority Deadline||Deadline||Arrival Date||Departure Date|